Paris - Ile De France

 However, its architecture is more elaborate, as Blondel modeled it on the Arch of Titus in Rome.

 Its dimensions are also more impressive: 25m high and wide; the central arch is more than 15m high and 8m wide and the lateral arches are more than 3m high and nearly 2m wide.

 Michel Anguier sculpted the central low-relief that depicts The Passage du Rhin at Tholus.

-Two allegorical sculptured characters, based on a drawing by Le Brun, are sat at the foot of each obelisk and trophies that frame the central arch.
+Two allegorical sculptured characters are sat at the foot of each obelisk and trophies that frame the central arch.